darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/select.md

 # module controls

 select all
-: Select all images shown in the current lighttable view
+: Select all images in the current collection.

 select none
 : De-select all images.

 invert selection
-: Select all images that are not currently selected.
+: Select all images in the current collection that are not currently selected.

 select film roll
-: Select all images that are in the same film roll as the currently-selected images.
+: Select all images in the curent collection that are in the same film roll as the currently-selected images.

 select untouched
-: Select all images that have not yet been developed.
+: Select all images in the current collection that have not yet been developed.